Toronto and York Radial Railway

 The Toronto and York Radial Railway was a transit operator providing services to the suburbs of Toronto, Ontario, Canada.
 It was a subsidiary of the Toronto Railway Company.
 The company was created by merging four Toronto-area interurban operations.
 The company was part of the empire of railway entrepreneurs Sir William Mackenzie and Donald Mann which included the Canadian Northern Railway and the parent Toronto Railway Company.
+The line was abandoned by the TTC in 1948.

 Lines

 The table lists the 4 lines composing the T&YRR.
 Each line became a separate division of the T&YRR except for the Schomberg and Aurora which was a branch of the Metropolitan Division.
 Click on the predecessor company name for further details about each line.
 In 1904, the four predecessor companies were merged to form the Toronto and York Radial Railway.